top of page

 About R Dimension

-At R Dimension, kitchens are designed around usage patterns, moisture exposure, and long-term performance, using BWP plywood, SS 304 steel, or hybrid systems where each material performs best — while ensuring the kitchen looks refined, residential, and cohesive with the interiors.
+At R Dimension, we design kitchens around usage patterns, moisture exposure, and long-term performance.
+We use BWP plywood, SS 304 steel, or hybrid systems where each material performs best — all while ensuring the kitchen looks refined, residential, and cohesive with the interiors.

 Recent Posts